 Photo Source: Social Health Services

 The hubby and I have been trying to get back into shape.
-Summer is quickly approaching (with this hot weather for us, it’s already here) and we’ve seem to have fallen off the wagon so to speak.
-So, as I mentioned when posting our weekly menu, we’ve decided to re-evaluate the family eating habits and get healthy!
+With Summer quickly approaching (with this hot weather for us, it’s already here) we’ve seemed to have fallen off the wagon so to speak.
+As I mentioned when posting our weekly menu, we’ve decided to re-evaluate the family eating habits and get healthy!

 My week’s current stats: